 Today most jobs require education or training after high school.
 When you pick a career path, be sure to research what education or training you need to successfully land a job!

-To find out which postsecondary path is right for your career goals,
+To find out which postsecondary path is right for your career goals, check out our Careers page!

 Click Here to find our Skilled Trades Booklet – outlining educational pathways in 9 different trades.